dmitry-bym/JsonKnownTypes.Swashbuckle/README.md

     .AddSwaggerGenJsonKnownTypesSupport();
 ```

-It will add discriminator field and will use base class, i'm going to add polymorphic support for open api soon
+It will add discriminator field and will use base class
 ```c#
 [JsonConverter(typeof(JsonKnownTypesConverter<Animal>))]
 public record Animal(int Age);